 How to Calculate Market Share

-Once you calculate your market share, you can begin strategizing how to increase your overall revenue.
+Once you’ve calculated your market share and understand how you relate to your industry competitors, you can begin strategizing how to increase your overall revenue.

 2. Innovate new products and features.

-One of the best ways to grow your market share is to work on your customer relationships, so you can retain current customers.
+One of the best ways to grow your market share is to work on existing customer relationships.

 Branding awareness and national marketing play a large role in capturing market share.
 It's important to get your name out there so customers know who you are.
 Becoming a household name and the preferred brand in an industry will help increase your market share.